2.a) Theory of the origin of the Universe

 The increase in mass with velocity

-Change in angular velocity of light or gravitational lensing effect
+Change in the angular velocity of light or gravitational lensing effect

-The velocity of light is constant, though this has many conditions that would make it variable if not maintained.
+The speed of light is constant, though this has many conditions that would make it variable if not maintained.

-Alterations in the atomic clocks, as they will continue to alter by mechanical effects of the global aether, this may be due to its displacement, its longitudinal tension, the tension of longitudinal curvature, or velocity of the mass.
+Alterations in the atomic clocks, as they will continue to alter by mechanical effects of the Global Aether, this may be due to its displacement, its longitudinal tension, the tension of longitudinal curvature –gravity–, or velocity of the mass.

-The origin of the Universe as a enormous explosion, or Big Bang, though this may have been the origin of just part of it –Small Bang.
+The origin of the Universe as an enormous explosion, or Big Bang, though this may have been the origin of just part of it –Small Bang.

 Electrons will continue revolving around the atomic nucleus in the typical Dance of the Wavons.